 One of the best things to do in Corfu is rent a boat for the day and explore all the hidden coves and bay accessible via boat.
 Two of the most popular places to rent a boat are Paleokastritsa and Liapades, though we found that you can also rent them at Agni Beach.
 We rented a boat for under €100 for the full day (plus €20 for fuel).

 You don’t need a special license to rent a boat in Greece if the boat is under 30 hp.
 However it obviously helps if you have driven a boat before as you driving out on the ocean.
 If you don’t feel comfortable driving by yourself, you can hire a skipper to drive you around to the bays as well!

 Keep an eye out for the weather when renting a boat; you don’t want to pick a windy and choppy day as it will definitely affect your day!
 We rented our boat with Triton Marine Tours in Paleokastritsa as they had 5-star reviews and highly recommend their family company.

 Hike Down to Porto Timoni

-Porto Timoni is easily the most popular beach in the north part of the island.
+Porto Timoni is easily the most popular beach in the northern part of the island.
 The reason for this is it’s a stunning double beach with turquoise water and a viewpoint that looks out of this world.